IBM-ICP4D/monitoring-utils/Monitoring.md

 ## SNMP

  Alerts can be sent as traps by using SNMP (simple network management protocol).
 SNMP is a standard protocol for collecting and organizing information about managed devices or services.
 It exposes management data in the form of variables that are defined in managed information base (MIB) files.

-If you already have a trap listener running, you can use the following command to configure the alerting watchdog to use SNMP.

 ## Slack